What is an LCA?

 Click on the + sign for detail

-• Quantifying the environmental impact of products and processes requires careful measurement and robust datasets across entire supply chains.
-Almost all businesses have clients who require visibility of their Scope 3 emissions to build a complete picture of their total footprint.
-This is especially the case for Private Label retailers who rely on their suppliers for accurate data across a vast range of products.
+Almost all businesses have clients who require visibility of the Scope 3 emissions from the upstream and downstream products and services that they procure , in order to build a complete picture of their total environmental footprint.
+For example, Private Label retailers rely on their suppliers for accurate data across a vast range of their own branded products.

 What’s involved in completing a Life Cycle Assessment?